oracle/python-oracledb/README.md

   available when optional Oracle Client libraries are loaded by python-oracledb.
 Libraries are available in the free [Oracle Instant Client][instantclient] packages.
-Python-oracledb can use Oracle Client libraries versions 11.2 through 23, inclusive.
+Python-oracledb can use Oracle Client Release 19 or later.
+Older python-oracledb versions supported older Client versions.

 - Oracle Database

-  **Thin mode**: Oracle Database 12.1 (or later) is required.
+  **Thin mode**: Oracle Database 12.1 or later is required.

-  **Thick mode**: Oracle Database 9.2 (or later) is required, depending on the Oracle Client library version.
+  **Thick mode**: Oracle Database 11.2 or later is required, depending on the Oracle Client release.
 Oracle Database's standard client-server version interoperability allows connection to both older and newer databases.
 For example when python-oracledb uses Oracle Client 19 libraries, then it can connect to Oracle Database 11.2 or later.

 ## Documentation